debra-lonsdorf/a11yEngineer/_checklist-native/link.md

 ### State

 - **iOS**
-  - Active: isEnabled property
+  - Active: `isEnabled property`
-  - Disabled: UIAccessibilityTraitNotEnabled.
+  - Disabled: `UIAccessibilityTraitNotEnabled`.
 Announcement: dimmed
 - **Android**
-  - Active: android:enabled=true
+  - Active: `android:enabled`
-  - Disabled" android:enabled=false.
+  - Disabled: `android:enabled`.
 Announcement: disabled

 ### Focus

 - Only manage focus when needed.
 Primarily, let the device manage default focus.

 - **iOS Options**
-  - accessibilityElementIsFocused
+  - `accessibilityElementIsFocused`
-  - isAccessibilityElement - Yes, if the element can respond to user input
+  - `isAccessibilityElement` makes the element visible or not to the Accessibility API
+  - `accessibilityElementsHidden` indicates that the children elements of the target element are visible or not to the Accessibility API
-  - To move screen reader focus to newly revealed content: UIAccessibilityLayoutChangedNotification
+  - To move screen reader focus to newly revealed content: `UIAccessibilityLayoutChangedNotification`
-  - To NOT move focus, but announce new content: UIAccessibilityAnnouncementNotification
+  - To NOT move focus, but announce new content: `UIAccessibilityAnnouncementNotification`
 - **Android Options**
-  - android:focusable=true
+  - `android:focusable`
-  - android=clickable=true
+  - `android=clickable`
-  - Implement an onClick( ) event handler for keyboard, not onTouch( )
+  - Implement an `onClick( )` event handler for keyboard, as well as `onTouch( )`
-  - nextFocusDown
+  - `nextFocusDown`
-  - nextFocusUp
+  - `nextFocusUp`
-  - nextFocusRight
+  - `nextFocusRight`
-  - nextFocusLeft
+  - `nextFocusLeft`
-  - accessibilityTraversalBefore (or after)
+  - `accessibilityTraversalBefore` (or after)
-  - To move screen reader focus to newly revealed content: Type_View_Focused
+  - To move screen reader focus to newly revealed content: `Type_View_Focused`
-  - To NOT move focus, but announce new content: accessibilityLiveRegion
+  - To NOT move focus, but announce new content: `accessibilityLiveRegion` (set to polite or assertive)
-  - To hide controls: Important_For _Accessibility_NO
+  - To hide controls from screen reader: `Important_For_Accessibility_false`